Glucomannan (Konjac Root Fiber)

 1

-Glucomannan and Weight Loss — Meta-Analysis
+Glucomannan and Weight Loss — Evidence Synthesis

-Pooled across multiple RCTs.
+Pooled across multiple clinical trials.

-Glucomannan produced statistically significant but clinically MODEST reductions in body weight (~0.79 kg), LDL cholesterol, fasting glucose, and triglycerides vs placebo.
+Glucomannan produced statistically significant but clinically modest reductions in body weight (~0.79 kg), LDL cholesterol, fasting glucose, and triglycerides vs placebo.
 Effect sizes small in absolute terms — glucomannan is not a meaningful weight loss intervention.
 The 2015 Cochrane-style update by Zalewski found NO significant weight loss effect when restricted to high-quality trials only.

 2

-Glucomannan and Lipid Profile — Meta-Analysis
+Glucomannan and Lipid Profile — Evidence Synthesis

-Pooled across RCTs.
+Pooled across clinical trials.

 Glucomannan reduced total cholesterol (~19 mg/dL), LDL (~16 mg/dL), and triglycerides (~11 mg/dL) vs placebo.
 Effects driven by soluble fiber binding bile acids (similar mechanism to oat beta-glucan and psyllium).
 FDA-approved health claim for soluble fiber and heart disease applies.
 Lipid effects more clinically relevant than weight loss effects.